 The system is patrolled by the Metro Transit Police Department

-The Metro's Central Control has hotlines to every police and fire department in the regions serviced.
+The Metro's operations control center has hotlines to every police and fire department in the regions serviced.

-Emergency call boxes are located on station platforms that call Central Control and can be used to shut down third-rail power.
+Emergency call boxes are located on station platforms that connect to the operations control center.
+The boxes have a button to shut down third-rail power during emergencies.

 Outdoor Metrorail tracks are blocked by fencing that alerts central control to disturbances, breaks, and any tilting.